ioccc-src/winner/bugs.md

 ### General request on original code:

-If you're fixing an entry please make as few changes as possible!
+If you're fixing an entry please make as _FEW CHANGES AS POSSIBLE_!
 This is to make it as close to the original but allowing it to work.
 This might be less of a problem when providing alternate versions but it might still be nice to have it as close as possible to the original.
 See also below two points.

 ### Request for one-liners:

-For one-liners please keep the file one line if at all possible!
+For one-liners _PLEASE KEEP THE FILE ONE LINE IF AT ALL POSSIBLE_!
 If it needs an include you can update the Makefile `CINCLUDE` variable.
 For instance if it needs `stdio.h` you could do `-include stdio.h`.
 Please leave a space after the `=` in the Makefile.
 You may also have extra long lines if this seems useful to